Terry Goss is a Divemaster, photographer, and musician in San Jose, California.

 With a guitar - and later bass guitar - in hand, several bands and a multitude of performances and recordings ensued, continuing to the present day.
 Initially hitting the 'LA Scene' with progressive metal-funk gumbo Day & Age, I migrated to the Bay Area in the early 90's and hit the clubs with hip-hop metal trio Middlefinger.
 Later, I pretended to be a frontman as singer/bassist for "financial thrash" trio 401k, then got back into the 6-string as lead-guitarist for Sourpuss, which led to being guitarist & former bassist & occasionally some vocals with renowned Bay Area metal stalwarts Scorched-Earth Policy.
 Throughout these years I also appeared alongside the awesome Mica Lee Williams, on stage, in the studio, and even on tv a couple times.
 I can currently be seen and heard with Livermore-based EARTH CRAWLER, and Fresno-based HateFX - as well as on my own musings (terrygoss.bandcamp.com).
-I was also once and once-again bassist for LD/50 - featuring guitarist Glen Alvelais (Forbidden, Tenet, Testament), drummer Jeremy Colson (Steve Vai, Billy Idol), and Clark Brown (GZR/Geezer) - and I think some more material might be coming out someday....
+I've also served as bassist for LD/50 - featuring guitarist Glen Alvelais (Forbidden, Tenet, Testament), drummer Jeremy Colson (Steve Vai, Billy Idol), and singer Clark Brown (GZR/Geezer) - and I think some more material might be coming out someday....

 A lifelong lover of the oceans and marine wildlife - especially sharks! - I only began scuba diving in 2006 (becoming a "Divecon"/Assistant Instructor in early 2009).
 Having taken up playing around with digital photography just a year or so prior, the two activities were a natural complement; countless hours, miles, depths (and cash!...) later, there seems to be no turning back from this passion for the open water, and the documenting of its diversity and incredible fragility (and resilience).

 As a shark photographer, I have been featured in Shark Diver Magazine, ScubaDiving.com, and several books including the Smithsonian Institute's Natural History (from DK Publishing), IUCN Redlist's Species on the Edge, and some others; as well as on the wall of California Academy of Sciences Steinhart Aquarium (San Francisco).
-I've managed to place well in various underwater photo competitions, such as the winning Marine Photobank's Ocean In Focus competition, with some subsequent pics on National Geographic's blog.
+I've managed to place well in various underwater photo competitions, such as the winning Marine Photobank's Ocean In Focus competition, with some subsequent pics on National Geographic's official blog.